lindenb/jvarkit/docs/CompareBams.md

       Default: 50000
     -o, --output
       Output file.
 Optional .
 Default: stdout
+    -R, --reference
+      For CRAM.
+Indexed fasta Reference file.
+This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
     -r, --region
       An interval as the following syntax : "chrom:start-end" or "chrom:middle+extend"  or "chrom:start-end+extend" or